Vieira ready for Arsenal job, says Guardiola

 Speaking a day before he called time on his 22-year reign, Wenger was more of Guardiola's opinion.

-"He's a guy who has the potential one day, yes," he said.
+"He's a guy who has the potential one day, yes," he told reporters on Thursday.

 "I've followed his managerial career.
 I think he does very well but overall, this Premier League is special.